Changes to inheritance tax - frequently asked questions

 Q. Can I make last-minute (so-called ‘deathbed’) gifts to increase my IHT allowances?

 Deathbed gifting can be an effective strategy to increase your IHT allowances, specifically in relation to the RNRB.
 When calculating the £2 million taper threshold for RNRB, lifetime gifts are excluded for the purposes of calculating the availability of RNRB.
-This creates an opportunity to push your allowances to the above-mentioned £3 million for a couple (or £1.5 million for an individual) if your estate is affected by the RNRB taper.
+This creates an opportunity to maximise your allowances if your estate is affected by the RNRB taper.
 If your estate exceeds the £2 million tapering threshold, then you may retain the full RNRB allowance by making last-minute gifts, which would otherwise be diminished by £1 for every £2 above the threshold.
-Using the above example of Mr and Mrs S., a last-minute gift could potentially preserve their RNRB in full and save the family £20,000.
+Using the above example of Mr and Mrs S., a last-minute gift could potentially preserve their RNRB in full and save the family £40,000.

 However, it is important to keep in mind that these gifts are simply a Potentially Exempt Transfer (PET, see above), made knowing that they are likely to fail.
 This may help preserve RNRB, but would still be included in the IHT calculation as a failed PET.